Hollywood/NE 42nd Ave station: Opening and service expansion

 The Hollywood/NE 42nd Ave station and transit center are part of the first MAX line, which was constructed along the Banfield Freeway as an alternative to building the controversial Mount Hood Freeway.
 The station opened on September 5, 1986, as part of the initial 15.1 mi MAX service from Gresham to Downtown Portland.

 MAX service was extended west of Downtown Portland in the 1990s, and an extension to Portland International Airport opened in 2001.
 The airport MAX service opened as the Red Line, and the line to Gresham was redesignated as the Blue Line, both serving Hollywood/NE 42nd.
 The station gained an additional service in 2009 with the opening of the Green Line to Clackamas Town Center, a service pattern that remains as of 2024.

 TriMet renovated the Hollywood/NE 42nd station with new signage, lighting, and information displays, as part of a renovation program that began in 2011.
 The Blue Line Station Rehabilitation initiative was accompanied by safety improvements along the original Banfield Freeway line, and was funded by a grant from the Federal Transit Administration.

-2017 stabbing incident
+2017 stabbing attack

 On May 26, 2017, two people were killed and one seriously injured in a knife attack on a train arriving at the Hollywood station.
 The attacker was verbally abusing two women who he believed were Muslim, and stabbed three bystanders who attempted to intervene.
 The attacker was arrested nearby, and was sentenced to two consecutive life sentences in June 2020.

 In the aftermath of the attack, TriMet commissioned a memorial to commemorate the victims.
 Sarah Farahat's design, We Choose Love, was completed in May 2018, drawing inspiration from chalk messages left at the scene shortly after the attack.
 We Choose Love features excerpts from a poem translated into seven languages, and incorporates images of the Western peony throughout its life cycle.